mgechev/revive/README.md

   arguments = [["ID"], ["VM"]]
 ```

-This way, revive will not warn for identifier called `customId` but will warn that `customVm` should be called `customVM`.
+This way, revive will not warn for an identifier called `customId` but will warn that `customVm` should be called `customVM`.

 ## Available Formatters